CoBrALab/MTR_processing/README.md

 The total acquisition time is ~30 minutes.
 Mice can be anesthetized according to standard protocol.
 Acquisitions can be performed using the room-temperature coil or CryoProbe - if using the CryoProbe, there will be signal drop-off in the ventral regions of the brain so the two EPI acquisitions are absolutely necessary in order to partially correct for this.
 If the room-temperature coil is used, there are minor variations in field strength (10% change in MTR) so the EPI acquisitions are still recommended.

 The necessary sequences for the above acquisitions are all developed and present on the CIC animal scanner (PV5).
-To perform the B1 field mapping using a 120 degree flip angle, simply use the same sequence as for the 60 degrees and adjust the flip angle by manually setting the attenuation.
+To perform the B1 field mapping using a 120 degree flip angle, simply use the same sequence as for the 60 degrees and adjust the flip angle by manually setting the attenuation, then GOP.

+Important: Make sure that the 'RECO_map_mode' parameter is set to 'ABSOLUTE MAPPING' for all acquisitions.
+Also, make sure that the receiver gain is the same for the PDw and MTw acquisitions - first acquire the PDw, then either use GOP for the MTw or manually set the receiver gain to be the same as the one that was automatically determined for the PDw.

 # **Image Processing**

 The mtr_processing_main.sh script performs all necessary preprocessing and mtr-related processing on raw minc inputs.

-## Path to script on CIC:
-_/data/chamal/projects/mila/2019_Magnetization_Transfer/scripts/mtr_processing_main.sh

 ## Overview of script function:
 * pre-processes and denoises the images, produces masks